 Take a trip to Le Vieux-Cannet, one of the oldest villages in Provence with panoramic views.
 Set on a hilltop, this village has no amenities so be sure to pack a picnic and enjoy the scenery.
 Just outside of nearby Le Thoronet you’ll find L’Abbaye du Thoronet, a 12th century abbey with beautiful Romanesque architecture.
 The village itself is a quaint collection of traditional stone houses and winding streets dotted with cafes.

-Further afield, the glamorous resort of St. Tropez is 24 miles away.
+Further afield, the glamorous resort of St. Tropez is approximately 39 kilometres away.
 Well-known for its designer boutiques and glitzy nightlife, you’ll also find a town steeped in history with cobbled lanes and a 17th century La Citadel, a nautical museum offering stunning sea views.
 Visit on a Tuesday or Saturday to browse the local market awash with local produce, clothing and souvenirs.